Syria

 Golan Heights (Syria)

-Occupied by Israel in 1967 and annexed in 1981 and the portion of the Golan Heights that is controlled by the zionists.
+Occupied by the Zionists in 1967 and illegally annexed in 1981 the portion of the Golan Heights that is controlled by the zionists.
 A small area of land centered on Quneitra was transferred back to Syria in 1974 and is covered here.

 • Damascus — the capital claimed to be the oldest continuously inhabited city in the world